 Role in LongITools

-UU is involved in research activities in work packages 2,3,4,5 and 6, providing expertise in environmental epidemiology and leading the modelling of environmental exposures.
+UU conducted research activities in work packages 2,3,4,5 and 6.
+They provided expertise in environmental epidemiology and led the modelling of environmental exposures.